Pfaffian Calabi-Yau Threefolds and Mirror Symmetry: Mirror Symmetry for Degree 5, 7, 10 Pfaffians

 \end{Def}

-This is a conjectural mirror family for $X_{5}$ and degenerates to a union of toric varieties with normal crossings at $t=0$.
-In fact we choose $\check{X}_{5,0}$ as a candidate for the fiber over a maximally unipotent monodromy point and deform it so that the first order deformation is Fermat type.
-Then the deformation automatically extends to higher orders, so long as it is a pfaffian Calabi-Yau threefold, and we obtain $\check{\mathscr{X}}_{5}$. \\
+This is our candidate mirror family of the degree 5 pfaffian Calabi--Yau threefold $X_{5}$.
+Observe that the family degenerates to a union of toric varieties with normal crossings at the origin $t=0$.
+In fact we choose $\check{X}_{5,0}$ as a candidate of the fiber over a maximally unipotent monodromy point and deform it so that the first order deformation resembles a Fermat variety.
+Then the deformation automatically extends to higher orders, so long as it is a pfaffian Calabi--Yau threefold. \\